ethersphere/SWIPs/SWIPs/swip-20.md

 ### Minimum stake

 Currently, the minimum stake is checked [in the redistribution game contract](https://github.com/ethersphere/storage-incentives/blob/master/src/Redistribution.sol#L300).
 If the amount is found to be less than the minimum stake the commit fails.
 Without any further changes to the contract, this is a discrepancy.
 Instead, the staking contract should perform this check only once when the stake is registered for a particular node.
-Most importantly if the price of BZZ goes up and the committed stake is covered by less than 10BZZ, then the node is allowed to withdraw the surplus.
+Most importantly if the price of BZZ goes up and the committed stake is covered by less than 10 BZZ, then the node is allowed to withdraw the surplus.
 It is important that in this case the minimum stake requirement is no longer enforced.
 Conversely, if the price of BZZ decreases and the minimum stake is worth less, no additional checks are required.

-### Neighbourhood hopping

-We are modifying the contracts, specifically the staking contract, to attribute stake to the address rather than the overlay.
-This will facilitate stake mobility when changing neighborhoods, allowing nodes to migrate and distribute themselves across the network. (see SWIP-19)

 ### Swarm API changes
 - *API Stake endpoint:*